lweitkamp/numpitron/README.md

 Core functionality will be 3D parallel and ZeRO stage 1 since these can be combined in general:

 * [x] Single Core
-* [ ] Tensor Parallel
+* [x] Tensor Parallel
 * [ ] Distributed Data Parallel
 * [ ] Pipeline Parallel
 * [ ] ZeRO

-When/if this is done, we can look at sequence parallel strategies.
+When/if this is done, we will look at expert parallel strategies.

 # Installation